 I have two and they both involve animals.
 I teach a class with a group of mostly vets at a private house.
 The couple who own the house have a gorgeous Maine Coon cat that hangs about during yoga, but one class during savasana she bit one of the vets on the nose!
 Not relaxing!

-Once, teaching yoga elsewhere, one of the attendees had tied up her two little dogs outside.
-During the class, I noticed she had let them into the foyer, and then during savasana I turned around to see she was lying there with a dog under each arm, clinging on to them.
-I didn’t feel like I could say “You have to get those dogs out of here!” during the peaceful final pose of yoga.
-One of the dogs got loose and proceeded to go around to all the other attendees sniffing AND LICKING their feet.
+Once, teaching yoga, one of the attendees had tied up her two little dogs outside.
+During the class, I noticed she had let them into the class, and then during the peaceful final pose of savasana, one of the dogs got loose and proceeded to go around to all the other yogis sniffing AND LICKING their feet.
 The whole time I was trying to shoo him away from their feet as quietly as I could!

 What is your favourite post-class meal?

 I don’t really have a favourite post-yoga meal.
-I eat an inordinate amount of bliss balls (and Marisa makes a great bliss ball so highly recommend coming along … or working for her – this is obviously the reason I do studio administration.)
+I eat an inordinate amount of bliss balls (Marisa makes a great bliss ball so highly recommend coming along, or working for her.
+This is obviously the reason I do studio administration.)

 I have been trying out intermittent fasting (16-hour fast/8-hour eating window) and tend to break the fast with a smoothie.
 (This smoothie I would never foist on anyone else, but it works for me.)
 It has almond milk, aloe vera juice, avocado, flaxseed, sesame seeds, sunflower seeds, pepitas, chia seeds, psyllium husk, ashwagandha, cos lettuce leaves, and kale.
 The secret to making it taste at least a little bit palatable is adding this Nature’s Way Greens Plus powder.